boshini31/My-portfolio/README.md

 ## 👩‍💻 About Me

-I am passionate about Artificial Intelligence and intelligent system development, continuously learning and building scalable applications with strong technical foundations.
+I am passionate about system development, continuously learning and building scalable applications with strong technical foundations.
 My focus is on mastering AI while combining it with modern development practices.

 ---